robertorcosta/azure-docs.pt-br/articles/storsimple/storsimple-8000-install-update-51.md

 ms.date: 03/05/2020
 ms.author: v-grpr
 ms.openlocfilehash: b90f0f35f908d16b0746075e638fe66769939a64
-ms.sourcegitcommit: 62c5557ff3b2247dafc8bb482256fef58ab41c17
+ms.sourcegitcommit: 849bb1729b89d075eed579aa36395bf4d29f3bd9
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 04/03/2020
+ms.lasthandoff: 04/28/2020
 ms.locfileid: "80658034"
 ---
-# <a name="install-update-51-on-your-storsimple-device"></a>Instale a Atualização 5.1 no seu dispositivo StorSimple
+# <a name="install-update-51-on-your-storsimple-device"></a>Instalar a atualização 5,1 em seu dispositivo StorSimple

 ## <a name="overview"></a>Visão geral

-Este tutorial explica como instalar o Update 5.1 em um dispositivo StorSimple executando uma versão de software anterior através do portal Azure. <!--The hotfix method is used when you are trying to install Update 5.1 on a device running pre-Update 3 versions.
+Este tutorial explica como instalar a atualização 5,1 em um dispositivo StorSimple que executa uma versão de software anterior por meio do portal do Azure. <!--The hotfix method is used when you are trying to install Update 5.1 on a device running pre-Update 3 versions.
 The hotfix method is also used when a gateway is configured on a network interface other than DATA 0 of the StorSimple device and you are trying to update from a pre-Update 1 software version.-->

-A atualização 5.1 inclui atualizações de segurança sem interrupções.
-As atualizações sem interrupções ou regulares podem ser aplicadas através do portal Azure <!--or by the hotfix method-->.
+A atualização 5,1 inclui atualizações de segurança sem interrupções.
+As atualizações sem interrupção ou regulares podem ser aplicadas por meio do portal do Azure <!--or by the hotfix method-->.

 > [!IMPORTANT]
 >
-> * A atualização 5.1 é uma atualização obrigatória e deve ser instalada imediatamente.
-Para obter mais informações, consulte [As notas de versão da Atualização 5.1](storsimple-update51-release-notes.md).
+> * A atualização 5,1 é uma atualização obrigatória e deve ser instalada imediatamente.
+Para obter mais informações, consulte [Atualizar notas de versão 5,1](storsimple-update51-release-notes.md).
 > * Um conjunto de verificações prévias manuais e automáticas para são realizadas antes da instalação para determinar a integridade do dispositivo em termos de conectividade de rede e estado do hardware.
-Essas pré-verificações são realizadas somente se você aplicar as atualizações do portal Azure.
+Essas verificações prévias serão executadas somente se você aplicar as atualizações do portal do Azure.
-> * Se você quiser instalar usando o método hotfix, entre em contato com o [Microsoft Support](mailto:support@microsoft.com).
+> * Se você quiser instalar o usando o método de hotfix, entre em contato com [suporte da Microsoft](mailto:support@microsoft.com).

 <!--
 > * We strongly recommend that when updating a device running versions prior to Update 3, you install the updates using hotfix method.
 If you encounter any issues, [log a support ticket](storsimple-8000-contact-microsoft-support.md).